Cycle polo: Cycle Polo in India

 The Cycle Polo Association of India was officially created in 1966 it has its office in Jaipur, Rajasthan.
 The first men's nationals were played in 1970 in New Delhi, with the team from Rajasthan emerging victorious.

 In the 2016–17 season, the men's nationals were held in Jodhpur, Rajasthan from 13 to 16 January 2017.
 Indian Air Force was the champion and the Indian Army the runners-up.
 The 2016-17 women's nationals were held at Dundlod, Rajasthan from 21 to 24 February 2017.
 Chhattisgarh defeated Karnataka in the finals.

 The Calcutta Cricket & Football Club hosted the first Merchant's Cup Cycle Polo tournament in 1973.
 In 2012, the CC&FC had organised a Cycle Polo Legend's Tournament where great players of yesteryear such as Vijai Singh, Lakshman Singh and Bikram Das participated.
 Currently, the CC&FC plays host to the March Mug, the Swaroop Bhanjdeo Memorial Tournament and the CC&FC Trophy.
 Since 2015 onwards, CC&FC has been hosting the CC&FC All India Invitation Cycle Polo Cup which is organised jointly by the CC&FC along with the Cycle Polo Association of Bengal.

 In 2017, the CC&FC All India Invitation Cycle Polo Cup had seven teams in the men's section and five in the women's section.
 Territorial Army were the eventual champions in the men's section.
 They defeated Indian Air Force 14:6 in the final.
 In the women section Chhattisgarh defeating in Bengal in the final.
 15:3 was the score line.

 In 2018, in the men's section, the defending champions Territorial Army successfully defended their title by defeating Bengal 12:10 in the final.
-In the women's section, Bengal easily overcame their opponents Uttar Pradesh 15:0 in the final.
+In the women's section, Bengal overcame their opponents Uttar Pradesh 15:0 in the final.